web-work-tools/web-work-tools.github.io/content/posts/migrate-jekyll-hpstr-hugo.md

 By setting this in our config.toml, we will be able to ask github pages to publish from the docs folder.

-Let me know if you have any questions, or if anything is unclear!!
+Let me know in the comments if the comments work, if you have any questions, or if anything is unclear!!

-I'll get comments and web-mentions soon!
+I'll get web-mentions and the like soon!

 ## Resources